-Following the signing of the Agreement of Cooperation in early 2023, the Joint Protocol offers the “best of both worlds” to businesses that operate across Indonesia, Singapore and the rest of the region, overcoming physical, cultural and jurisdictional barriers to promote settlement.
+Following the signing of the Agreement of Cooperation in early 2023, the Joint Protocol which was signed on August 30, 2023 offers the “best of both worlds” to businesses that operate across Indonesia, Singapore and the rest of the region, overcoming physical, cultural and jurisdictional barriers to promote settlement.

 One unique feature is the appointment of co-mediators.
 In a mediation between an Indoneisan and a non-Indonesian party, parties discuss their dispute with mediators who understand their respective jurisdiction and culture.